+The turkey is representative of our animalistic desires.
 The Tanya says that a book describing the evil nature of our animal soul would take some 500 years to complete!
 The overwhelming strength of our urges convinces us that we are nothing better than a turkey, pecking around at whatever exciting things we see and want.
 We feel trapped by our physical cravings and desires.
 How do we get out?